 For instance, if one of your company goals is to grow revenue by 15 percent over the next year, it may be obvious what your sales reps need to do, but not so obvious to your web developers.
 Ask them to consider what they can do to support the sales process, such as building a site with innovative functionality and offering talking points your sales reps can share with prospective clients.

 Nothing hinders productivity and motivation more than sitting through a virtual meeting and feeling like nothing was accomplished.
 Be selective about meetings and ensure each one is absolutely necessary.
 Don’t call a meeting just to update team members or share information.
-In general, if you don’t need the team to help make a decision of solve a problem you should find a different way to share the information or provide an update such as email or posting on a shared site.
-When you do have a virtual meeting, create an agenda that outlines who will cover each topic and approximately how much time it will take.
+In general, if you don’t need the team to help make a decision or solve a problem you should find a different way to share the information or provide an update such as email or posting on a team site.
+When have a virtual meeting, create an agenda that outlines who will cover each topic and approximately how much time it will take.
 That way team members will understand why they’ve been invited and how they are expected to contribute.
-In addition, a timed agenda allows people to join for the topics they are needed or that are relevant to them rather than sit through the parts of the meeting that are not relevant to them.
+In addition, a timed agenda allows people to join for the topics they are needed for or that are relevant to them rather than sit through the parts of the meeting that are not relevant to them.
+Consider rotating the meeting facilitator role and take steps to have people cover different agenda items to engage them.